Boosting galactic outflows with enhanced resolution

 \subsection{Increasingly multiphase outflows}

-We now turn to establishing how a better-resolved cooling length affects the properties of galactic outflows.
-To this end, we extract a cylinder of gas above and below the disc plane ($R\leq 5.0 \, \kpc$ and $0.5 \leq |z| \leq 5 \, \kpc$\footnote{We verified that using $|z| > 1.0 \, \kpc$, $|z| \leq 4 \, \kpc$, $|z| \leq 7 \, \kpc$ or $R\leq 4.0 \, \kpc$ does not modify our results.}) and select outflowing gas with $sgn(v_z) = sgn(z)$.
-At each simulation snapshot, we then compute the mass-weighted temperature, density and pressure distributions, and their two-dimensional combinations.
-We show the normalized stacks over their respective $\geq 500 \, \Myr$ of evolution in Figure~\ref{fig:trhospdfs} and Figure~\ref{fig:prhos}.
+We first quantify the thermodynamical structure of our outflows over time.
+To this end, we extract a cylinder of gas above and below the disc plane ($R\leq 4.0 \, \kpc$ and $0.5 \leq |z| \leq 5 \, \kpc$) and select outflowing gas with $sgn(v_z) = sgn(z)$\footnote{We verified that relative trends reported here are conserved if instead} using $|z| > 1.0 \, \kpc$, $|z| \leq 4 \, \kpc$, $|z| \leq 7 \, \kpc$ or $R\leq 5.0 \, \kpc$..
+At each simulation snapshot, we then compute the mass-weighted two-dimensional histograms in pressure-density and temperature-density (150x150 pixels) of this gas.
+We stack these histograms pixel-by-pixel over $\geq 500 \, \Myr$ of time evolution, and normalize by the total gas mass to obtain the one- and two-dimensional PDFs in Figure~\ref{fig:trhospdfs} and Figure~\ref{fig:prhos}.
 Despite the change in resolution, all runs have similar total masses of outflowing gas (varying by less than 20 per cent, top of each panel in Figure~\ref{fig:prhos}), ensuring that changes in the PDFs are largely unaffected by changes in overall normalizations.

-Starting from the one-dimensional distributions for our fiducial case (Figure~\ref{fig:trhospdfs}, purple), we see that the majority of the outflowing gas mass is at low densities ($\sim 10^{-3} - 10^{-1} \, \cmcube$) and warm temperatures ($\sim 10^4\, \K$), as expected from diffuse gas in photo-ionization equilibrium with the surrounding UV background.
-A subdominant fraction of the gas is dense enough to self-shield efficiently against the UV background ($\rho \geq 10^{-1} \, \cmcube$ in our model) and cool below $10^4\, \K$.
-SN-heated gas is also visible as a long tail towards high temperatures ($\geq 10^{5}\, \K$), while the enhancement of gas with $T\approx \xScientific{8}{4}\, \K$ maps to a local minimum of the cooling function at the low metallicities considered in this work ($\leq 0.3 \, \Zsol$; e.g. \citealt{Bialy2019CoolingFunction, Katz2022, Kim2023}).
+Starting from the one-dimensional distributions for our fiducial case (Figure~\ref{fig:trhospdfs}, purple), we see that the majority of the outflowing gas mass is at low densities ($\sim 10^{-3} - 10^{-1} \, \mppercmcube$) and warm temperatures ($\sim 10^4\, \K$), as expected from diffuse gas in photo-ionization equilibrium with the surrounding UV background.
+A subdominant fraction of the gas is dense enough to self-shield efficiently against the UV background ($\rho \geq 10^{-1} \, \mppercmcube$ in our model) and cool below $10^4\, \K$.
+SN-heated gas is also visible as a long tail towards high temperatures ($\geq 10^{5}\, \K$), while the enhancement of gas with $T\approx \xScientific{8}{4}\, \K$ maps to a local minimum of the cooling function at the low metallicities considered in this work ($\leq 0.3 \, \Zsol$; e.g. \citealt{Bialy2019CoolingFunction, Katz2022RTZ, Kim2023}).